 - Wash and dry the fresh blueberries (no need to wash or thaw frozen blueberries if using) and toss them in a bowl with the 2 tablespoons of flour.
 This will prevent the blueberries from falling to the bottom of the cake.
 Fold them into the cake, be careful to not overmix or you will break the blueberries and batter will turn blue.

 - Pour the batter into the prepared pan.
-Sprinkle the top of the cake with the coconut and bake for 18-25 minutes or until a toothpick inserted in the center comes out clean.
-Bake time will depend on cake pan size.
+Sprinkle the top of the cake with the coconut and bake for 50-60 minutes or until a toothpick inserted in the center comes out clean.
+During the last 10 minutes, check your loaf, if the coconut starts to brown more than a golden brown, cover the top with foil and continue baking.
+Bake time will depend on cake size.
 Cool the cake in the pan on a wire rack.
-If making it in small pans like I did and to get the cake out of them, run a small spatula though the edges of the cake and turn the cake upside-down onto a plate.
-With the help of another plate, turn the cake upright and voila!
-Some of the coconut may fall out of the cake.

 - Drizzle each piece with lime sauce before serving.

-You can substitute Cranberries for Blueberries and Lemon for Lime.
+- You can substitute blueberries for cranberries and lime for lemon.

 Recipe adapted from one of my favorite bloggers Mel’s Kitchen Cafe